WildAid/wildaid.github.io/_posts/build_charts/2020-06-12-Create-Compliance2.md

 1. Choose a Chart subtype of Number:
 <img src="/assets/images/NumberChart.png" style="border:1px solid black" width="100%"><BR><BR>

 1. We need to calculate the percentage of a subset of data as compared to the total amount of data, which we cannot do with a calculated field.
-However, we can do this with an aggregation, which we can paste into the Query field, and then click "Apply":<BR><BR>
+However, we can do this with an aggregation, which we can paste into the Query field, and then select "Apply":<BR><BR>
 `[{$group: { _id: null, total: { $sum: 1 },` <BR>
   `justCompliant: { $sum: { $cond: { ` <BR>
         `'if': {$and: [ ` <BR>